carloliveros/uce-scripts/Species tree.md

 ### by Carl H. Oliveros

-Perform the following steps in a working directory such as /scratch/username/dataset1/dataset1_speciestree.
+Perform the following steps on the KU cluster in a working directory such as /scratch/username/dataset1/dataset1_speciestree.

 ## 1. Prepare bootstrap replicates